djlint/djLint/docs/src/docs/linter.md

 `Tag is closed in a different template block than it was opened.`

-When an HTML tag is opened in one `{% block %}` but closed in another, a child template that overrides only one of those blocks inherits half of the element, producing unbalanced markup in the rendered page — browsers then auto-close or re-nest elements unpredictably, breaking layout and CSS selectors far from the template that was actually edited.
+When an HTML tag is opened in one `{% block %}` but closed in another, a child template that overrides only one of those blocks inherits half of the element, producing unbalanced markup in the rendered page; browsers then auto-close or re-nest elements unpredictably, breaking layout and CSS selectors far from the template that was actually edited.
 Keeping each element opened and closed within the same block makes every block safe to override independently.

 Don't: